mseemann/angular2-mdl-ext/README.md

 # @angular-mdl/*
 Additional components for @angular-mdl/core that are not part of material design lite

-**The master supports angular 4.
+> **`master` supports angular 4.
 If you are looking for an angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl-ext/tree/angular2**

 * current angular version: 4
 * current angular-mdl version: 4